oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 analytics.
 However, PATSTAT is not free and one has to pay for it.
 Even you had bought PATSTAT, you still need a guide to working with it.

-Reading this guide will save you days to working with patent data.
+Reading this guide will save you days to working with patent data. hello hsdg

+sdg

 - [Knowing the data](#knowing-the-data)
 - [Getting the dataset](#getting-the-dataset)